fastrgv/RufasSok/README.md

 * Repaired a library problem with GNU/Linux build that limited portability.
 * No problems with Mac/OSX or M.S.
 Windows builds.

-**ver 2.3.5 -- 25aug19**

-* Updated embedded autosolvers.
-In particular, the alternate solver is faster but the solutions are non-optimal.
-* Fixed embedded solver failures and improved interface behavior.

-**ver 2.3.4 -- 14jul19**

-* Updated SDL2 to version 2.0.9;
-* Updated Ada binding to SDL2;
-* Added user-controlled autosolver timeout;
-* Corrected error in single-puzzle commandline test mode;
-* Now use 9-key to enlarge, 1-key to shrink window, for better laptop control.

 **See complete revision history at end of file**